matthewww/cloud-lab-chronicles/README.md

 ## Certification Journey
 My main lab objective is to gain practical cloud experience to suppliment theory as I travel on the [AWS Architecture Certification](https://d1.awsstatic.com/training-and-certification/docs/AWS_certification_paths.pdf) Path.

-I'm also interested in the [Azure Certifications](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE2PjDI) as I work with .NET day to day, and also Microsoft's investment in OpenAI has lead to tight integration to the Azure platform.
+I'm also interested in the [Azure Certifications](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE2PjDI) in part because I currently work with .NET.
+Microsoft's investment in OpenAI has lead to tight integration to the Azure platform, whereas AWS emphasizes the versatility of its foundation models through services like Amazon Bedrock.

 ### Amazon AWS
 | Status | Certification | Level |